‘A little piece of heaven’ surrounded by glorious countryside.

 a Table Tennis Club, Short Mat Bowling Club and so many more.
 The Guides, Brownies’ Scouts and Cubs are also very active in the town.

 Other events that take place in town are the Food and Families Festival, Pixie Day in June and Otter Vale Art Society’s Show in August

 Perhaps the most important part of Ottery, is the depth of warmth and welcome that is offered by its residents to those who come to visit, to work and perhaps to dwell in the town.

-It is with great sadness and the deepest respect that we announcement the passing of one of Ottery’s greatest assets and founder of this website, Phyllis Baxter.
+It was with great sadness and the deepest respect that we announced the passing of one of Ottery’s greatest assets and founder of this website, Phyllis Baxter.

 Phyllis was a dear friend and started and supported the website from creation to its present incarnation.
 We will continue Phyllis’ work to celebrate the town of Ottery St Mary and hope that people will especially enjoy her photographs and descriptions for years to come.

-We would like to extend our deepest sympathy to Phyllis’ family.
+We extend our deepest sympathy to Phyllis’ family.
 We love you Phyllis and will miss you terribly.